$364 Find Cheap Flights from Newark Liberty Airport to Iceland

 The average price of all round-trip flights from Newark Airport to Iceland clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Iceland on a Sunday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Thursday is the most expensive day to fly from Newark Liberty Airport to Iceland.
-For your return ticket, we recommend flying on a Saturday and avoiding Mondays for the best deals.
+If your flying dates are flexible, you should consider flying to Iceland on a Wednesday, as we generally find the cheapest rates on that day for this route.
+On the other hand, Friday is the most expensive day to fly from Newark Liberty Airport to Iceland.
+For your return ticket, we recommend flying on a Wednesday and avoiding Sundays for the best deals.

 How far in advance should I book a flight from Newark Airport to Iceland?